mayhemood/css-flexbox-pricinglist/README.md

 # flexbox-css-pricinglist
-Made this Pricing List using FLexbox.
+Made this Pricing List using Flexbox while learning CSS.